KaiPereira/portfolio/src/lib/posts/juice.md

 February of 2025, I was presented with the opportunity of a lifetime.

-An organization called Hackclub was running an event where if you spent 100 hours building a game, you would get an all expenses paid trip to Shanghai, China to present your games in a hacker cafe and meet some of the coolest hackers on the planet!
+An organization called Hackclub was running an event where if you spent 100 hours building a game, you would get an all expenses paid, week-long trip to Shanghai, China to present your games in a hacker cafe and meet some of the coolest hackers on the planet!

 It was an irrefutable opportunity, I had just gotten back from my adventures aboard the [Boreal Express](https://kaipereira.com/journal/boreal), and I was looking for the next big thing in my life, it was perfect!